Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 - Profit Target: $176 based on the breakdown measurement.

 The annotated chart further highlighted these levels for clarity, making it easier to visualize potential trades.
-As a sanity check, treat specific price levels like these as examples (not universal signals), and always validate that the pattern rules match your timeframe, volatility regime, and session context.
+As a sanity check, treat specific price levels like these as examples rather than universal signals, and always validate that the pattern rules match your timeframe, volatility regime, and session context.

 Step 3: Enhance Your Workflow with Customization